 - Related anti-poaching programs in southern Africa

 Dozer is a German Shepherd/Belgian Malinois mix that works on Big Game Parks’ reserves throughout Eswatini, in southern Africa.
 Thanks to dedicated staff and a variety of anti-poaching initiatives, like the K9 units, there have been no rhinos poached on these reserves in the last five years.
+In the video below, you’ll see Dozer and one of his handlers in a training session, and you can see how important their bond is.
 By adopting a K9 Ranger like Dozer, you’re helping to support these critical K9 units and related anti-poaching programs in southern Africa.

 You can symbolically adopt a K9 Ranger – like Dozer – either in your own name, or as a gift for a relative or friend who supports wildlife conservation.